 S – Sweep fire off by turning the nozzle from side to side at the base of the fire

 An evacuation diagram is usually the easiest way to give clear instructions to staff in the centre.
 It comprises identifiable icons for “exit” signs and evacuation routes with a minimum instruction for concise and easy understanding.
 Install them in areas where highly visible, preferably on points where people usually pass by, like the entrance.
 Aside from this, displaying a list of emergency telephone numbers along with the evacuation diagrams is highly encouraged.
 Mostly considered important are the fire brigade, ambulance, and police.

 During emergencies, fighting fire isn’t always the priority.
-In fact, evacuating to a safe area is a primary practice in emergency planning.
+In fact, evacuating to a safe area is a primary practice in Emergency Planning in Childcare Centres.
 The best way to teaching fire safety to children is through a game or a fun exercise.
 Teach them to “STOP, DROP and ROLL” if their clothing catches fire, while “GET DOWN LOW, AND GO, GO, GO” is for evacuating a blazing area.
 It is equally necessary to include a pre-planned designated evacuation area accessible to all daycare staff and students.